 How repeatable solutions in cloud and data are driving federal IT modernization

-The Leidos Editorial Team recently sat down with Blake Nelson, the company’s vice president for our cloud and data center practice area.
+The Leidos Editorial Team recently sat down with Blake Nelson, the company’s vice president for our cloud and data center practice.
 As a seasoned IT executive with a penchant for adventure, he seamlessly blends digital transformation with an adrenaline-fueled lifestyle.
 Whether it's driving transformation for major government clients or wrangling his three kids into their next outdoor escapade, Nelson believes in balance, innovation, and a sense of humor.

 With federal agencies at a critical juncture in their cloud and data modernization efforts, we discussed how repeatable, scalable solutions are designed to be replicated to help agencies avoid costly customer implementations.